Sanity Checks for Saliency Maps: Model Parameter Randomization Test

 \subsection{Independent Randomization}

-\textbf{Overview.} As a different form of the model parameter randomization test, we conduct an independent layer-by-layer randomization with the goal of isolating the dependence of the explanations by layer.
-Consequently, we can assess the dependence of saliency masks on lower versus higher layer weights.
+\textbf{Overview.} As a different form of the model parameter randomization test, we now conduct an independent layer-by-layer randomization with the goal of isolating the dependence of the explanations by layer.
+This approach allows us to exhaustively assess the dependence of saliency masks on lower versus higher layer weights.
+More concretely, for each layer, we fix the weights of other layers to their original values, and randomize one layer at a time.

-\textbf{Results.} We observe a correspondence between the results from the cascading and independent layer randomization experiments (see Figures \ref{bird_independent}, \ref{corn_independent}, \ref{successive_independent_rand_cnn_mnist_5}, and \ref{successive_independent_rand_mlp_mnist_5} in the Appendix).
-As previously observed, Guided Backprop and Guided GradCAM masks remain almost unchanged regardless of the layer that is independently randomized across all networks.
-Similarly, we observe that the structure of the input is maintained, visually, for the gradient$\odot$input and Integrated Gradient methods.
+\textbf{Results.} Figure~\ref{bird_img_demo_independent} shows the evolution of different masks as each layer of Inception v3 is independently randomized.
+We observe a correspondence between the results from the cascading and independent layer randomization experiments: Guided Backprop (along with Guided GradCAM) show invariance to higher layer weights.
+However, once the lower layer convolutional weights are randomized, the Guided Backprop masks changes, although the resulting mask is still dominated by the input structure.